[ Printer Friendly Version ] [ Report Abuse ]

 Background: Font color:

 But as December went on, people started looking forward to the end of term, which meant being able to go home and spend Christmas with their families.
-I had never been excited about spending Christmas with my family, but home was Mandy’s house now.
-As such, I was looking forward to the holidays much more than usual.
-The only downside this time was that it meant I’d have to spend a few weeks away from Sirius.
+Home was Mandy’s house now, and I was looking forward to the holidays, though the nostalgia of past Christmases when my family was whole and happy continued to pop up in my mind.
+The only downside of spending the holiday with Mandy this time was that it meant I’d have to spend a few weeks away from Sirius.

 It had always seemed to me that time sped up when you had more things to do.
 And with N.E.W.T. work, Quidditch, figuring out my post-Hogwarts life, and trying to spend any free time with Sirius, half of December had slipped by before I knew it.